NSBum/rust_forvo_api/README.md

 ## How It Works

-1. **Strip Accents:** The application removes any acute accents from the input word using Unicode normalization.
+1. **Strip Accents:** The application removes syllabic stress marks from the input word using Unicode normalization.
 2. **API Request:** Constructs a request URL for the Forvo API and retrieves pronunciation data.
 3. **Parse JSON:** Parses the JSON response to extract pronunciation information.
 4. **Calculate Scores:** Calculates scores for each pronunciation based on the number of positive votes and special user bonuses.